• Skip to primary navigation

 A mixed economy is the outcome of the compromise between the two widely different schools of thought – the one strongly pleading for the socialism of all the means of production an entire economic activity en-masse and the other which Champions because of laissez fair par excellence.

-Following are the main advantages and of mixed economy:
+The following are the main advantages of a mixed economy:

 1. Adequate Economic Freedom